aurelia/aurelia.github.io-old/docs/api/router/index.md

 * `ensureConfigured(): Promise` - Returns a Promise that resolves when the router is configured.

-* `generate(name: string, params?: any, options?: any): string` - Generates a URL fragment matching the specified route pattern.
+* `generate(nameOrRoute: , params?: any, options?: any): string` - Generates a URL fragment matching the specified route pattern.
-  * `name: string` - The name of the route whose pattern should be used to generate the fragment.
+  * `nameOrRoute: ` - No description available
   * `params?: any` - The route params to be used to populate the route pattern.
   * `options?: any` - If options.absolute &#x3D; true, then absolute url will be generated; otherwise, it will be relative url.

-* `handleUnknownRoutes(config?: ): void` - Register a handler to use when the incoming URL fragment doesn&#x27;t match any registered routes.
+* `handleUnknownRoutes(config?: RouteConfigSpecifier): void` - Register a handler to use when the incoming URL fragment doesn&#x27;t match any registered routes.
-  * `config?: ` - The moduleId, or a function that selects the moduleId, or a [[RouteConfig]].
+  * `config?: RouteConfigSpecifier` - The moduleId, or a function that selects the moduleId, or a [[RouteConfig]].